brozena/al-folio/_pages/about.md

 salable) operations by integrating [OpenDental](https://www.opendental.com) in the midst of a cross-generational transfer of family leadership.

 I have played drums and studied [tabla](/tabla/) throughout my life.
-I have some of my [photography](/gallery/) online, a lot of it documenting what were beautiful musical moments in New York.
+My [photography](/gallery/) documents years of musical moments, thank goodness.